 - Catastrophic Alternator Winding Failure

-Every Generator has a predicted lifespan, some lasting longer than others.
-However, this will all come down to how well the equipment has been maintained during its working life. when the time comes for repair, you will also have to consider the cost of a replacement.
+Every generator has a predicted lifespan, with some lasting longer than others.
+However, this will all come down to how well the equipment has been maintained during its working life.
+When the time comes for repair, you will also have to consider the cost of a replacement.
 Let’s talk about the benefits of each.

-Reliability – generators, especially for critical standby applications, are essential and need to be reliable.
-On-going maintenance can help with this, but it may come to the stage that small items are degrading and letting the system down.
-Refurbishment can cover all small items, however the cost should be closely weighed to see if a new unit would be worth.
+Reliability:generators, especially for critical standby applications, are essential and need to be reliable.
+On-going maintenance can help with this, but it may come to the stage where small items are degrading and letting the system down.
+Refurbishment can cover all small items; however, the cost should be closely weighed to see if a new unit would be worth it.

-Efficiency – while the fundamental mechanics have remained the same, there have been some big improvements in fuel technology.
-Engines now are more efficient with lower fuel consumption and has a major impact on the running costs of your generator (this is often the main expense when owning a generator).
+Efficiency:While the fundamental mechanics have remained the same, there have been some big improvements in fuel technology.
+Engines are now more efficient with lower fuel consumption, which has a major impact on the running costs of your generator (this is often the main expense when owning a generator).

-Environmental Impact – modern generators can be equipped with low emissions engines, which are much less harmful to the environment.
-Stage IIIa or Stage V generators are available for use in sensitive areas, such as the London Ultra Low Emission zone or under the NNRM (Non-road Mobile Machinery) Directive.
-Once again, if you are using your generator as a standby unit then this may be less of a consideration.
+Environmental Impact:Modern generators can be equipped with low-emission engines, which are much less harmful to the environment.
+Stage IIIa or Stage V generators are available for use in sensitive areas, such as the London Ultra Low Emission Zone or under the NNRM (Non-road Mobile Machinery) Directive.
+Once again, if you are using your generator as a standby unit, then this may be less of a consideration.

-Pleavin Power can provide quotations for both so you can see the best way of proceeding – the first thing we would suggest is a full generator/installation health check and report.
-We can undertake generator repairs, refurbishment or quote for a replacement unit and installation.
+Pleavin Power can provide quotations for both so you can see the best way of proceeding.
+The first thing we would suggest is a full generator/installation health check and report.
+We can undertake generator repairs, refurbishment, or a quote for a replacement unit and installation.

 How much should maintenance cost you?

-There are many different companies offering many different levels of Generator Servicing and Maintenance throughout the UK.
-However, Generator Maintenance is a mindful process and requires exceptional service.
-If all you are looking to have done is the engine filters changed, then you might as well consider doing this yourself.
+Many different companies are offering different levels of generator servicing and maintenance throughout the UK.
+However, servicing generators is a mindful process and requires exceptional service.
+If all you are looking to have done is have the engine filters changed, then you might as well consider doing this yourself.
 Alternatively, you can browse our various generators for sale, as these will remain operational for a long period of time.

-- Engine Valve Lash Adjustment at initial 250 Hours of operation and then every 500 Hours.
+- Engine Valve Lash Adjustment occurs at an initial 250 hours of operation and then every 500 hours.

 - Replacement Fuel, Oil, Air and auxiliary system filters at least every six months.